coviu/coviu-js-sdk/README.md

 }
 ```

+`coviu.sessions.*` is a collection of functions that build requests that can be run against the api.
+In order to run the
+request, the `.run()` method must be called, which returns a promise of the result.

 It's important to notice that the string format for start_time and end_time is RFC-1123, which specifies the UTC timezone.

 You can now add a participant to the session